LessLawn.com... when lawn isn't your ideal landscape

 For More Information:

-• The Patio Garden presents many creative ideas accompanied by color photos and explanatory text, including a pond within a patio, a patio surrounded by a moat, and multi-level decks and patios.
+• The Patio Garden presents a range of creative ideas accompanied by color photos and explanatory text, including a pond within a patio, a patio surrounded by a moat, and multi-level decks and patios.

 • For guidance in building ponds lined with concrete or flexible liners or installing rigid preformed ponds, consult Water in the Garden, a colorful book with many diagrams and helpful tips.

-"Erase the Center" is the third in a series of articles on how to SHRINK your lawn.
-Click the links below to view the others in the series.
+"Erase the Center" is part of a series on how to SHRINK your lawn.
+See others:

 Thanks for visiting http://www.LessLawn.com!